 On stratifying patients based on the level of sedation observed during weeks 1 and 4, the average severity during recurrent episodes was reflective of mild sedation (MOAA/S score, 3.5-4.0); 1 patient had a mean MOAA/S score of 3.25, indicating moderate sedation.

-Post Hoc Analysis of MDSI studies
+Post Hoc Analysis of MDSI Studies

-Fua et al (2020)26 performed a post hoc analysis of patients with MDSI (pooled data from ASPIRE I AND ASPIRE II trials), which found 10.1% of patients (23/227) who had received SPRAVATO+standard of care (SOC) and 2.2% of patients (5/225) who had received PBO+SOC experienced clinician-reported sedation, with no clinician reports of severe sedation in either group.
+Fua et al (2020)30 performed a post hoc analysis of patients with MDSI (pooled data from ASPIRE I AND ASPIRE II trials), which found 10.1% of patients (23/227) who had received SPRAVATO+standard of care (SOC) and 2.2% of patients (5/225) who had received PBO+SOC experienced clinician-reported sedation, with no clinician reports of severe sedation in either group.
 Deep sedation or a MOAA/S score ≤1 occurred in one patient who received SPRAVATO+SOC and in no patients who received PBO+SOC.
 Discontinuations due to sedation of any severity occurred in 0.4% of patients (1/227) who received SPRAVATO+SOC and in no patients who received PBO+SOC.

-Real-world Retrospective Study
+Real-world Retrospective Studies

 Postmarketing Safety Data